emscripten-core/emscripten/site/source/docs/optimizing/Module-Splitting.rst

 By default, the data gathered by the wasm-split instrumentation is stored in Wasm globals, so it is thread local.
 But in a multithreaded program, it is important to collect profile information from all threads.
-To do so, you can can tell wasm-split to collect shared profile information in shared memory using the ``--in-memory`` wasm-split flag.
+To do so, you can tell wasm-split to collect shared profile information in shared memory using the ``--in-memory`` wasm-split flag.
 This will use memory starting at address zero to store the profile information, so you must also pass ``-sGLOBAL_BASE=N`` to